nrpl/nrpl.github.io/readinglist.md

 Queued
 ------
-- Using Docker, Developing and Deploying Software with Containers
 - Release It!
 Michael T. Nygard
 - Refactoring: Improving the design of existing code by Martin Fowler
 - Domain-Driven Design